valoni01/weather/README.md

 # performance

 Because of the size of the app, there was no need to import or use some of the provided angular features and files.
-Also, I implemented caching for the `forecast component` to reduce http calls.
+I implemented caching for the `forecast component` to reduce http calls.(I didn't do this for the weath list, because I would expect the data to change frequently)
 I used the onPush strategy on the child component as well.
 I removed reductant files,
 I used the container directive to reduce reductant elements